ivancuric/ag-gatsby/src/pages/about/index.md

 #### Weapon

-Only straight‑bladed, European‑type simulators are allowed in the Tournament.
-The so‑called _fechtschwerts_ or _fechtfeders_ are
+Only straight-bladed, European-type simulators are allowed in the Tournament.
+The so-called _fechtschwerts_ or _fechtfeders_ are preferred.
-preferred.

 A longsword must consist of a blade with two edges, a cross-guard, a